heidihuang-wav/quartz/content/Journal/2024/Reflections from 3rd year of college.md

 ![[Images/ComingTogether.jpg]]
 #### Independent Project
 I wanted to have more responsibility and autonomy in lab, so I pushed myself to pursue an independent project.
-In a conversation with another friend, I learned that it's important to ==advocate for yourself==.
+Here, I learned that it's important to ==advocate for yourself==.
 Don't be afraid to ask for things (within reason, of course).

 I used the pressure of the Summer Undergraduate Research Fellowship (SURF) application deadline to help me come up with a written plan for my project.
 I was fortunate enough to be selected as a SURF fellow.
 Presenting for the first time ever at a lab meeting over the summer was nerve-wracking, given I was the only undergrad at the meeting, and this was also my first time ever presenting at any lab meeting.